brunobord/tdaemon/README.md

 ### TODO

-    [ ] Extend the test utilities to other languages
+    [ ] Erase the custom command option.
+Too dangerous [ ] Add an "custom argument" option.
+The user may want to run specific commands, but the only way to do so is to send arguments rather than the whole external command.
+Tests must pass, though (no `&`, for example) [ ] Extend the test utilities to other languages
     [ ] Add an "ignore" option to ignore other files (logs, sqlite database, image files, etc)